ThePhenomenon1/ThePhenomenon1/README.md

 https://www.bon-evani.com

-My second deployed Application is a NEXT.JS frontend that consumes a REST Framework API.
+A third deployed Application is a NEXT.JS frontend that consumes a REST Framework API.
 It features Google OAUTH email social login and a robust Customer Review system.
 This Ecommerce API is powered by RAG, Langchain, Typescript, AWS, GCP and Postgres.
 Orchestrated with Docker-Compose, this online platform's link is:-

 https://next-dj-ecommerce.up.railway.app

-My third deployed Application is a Next.js frontend that consumes a REST Framework API.
+A fourth deployed Application is a Next.js frontend that consumes a REST Framework API.
 This Ecommerce API is powered by Typescript, AWS, Redis-Cache and Postgres.
 This Dockerized, functional AirBnb clone's link is:-